 ‘Pretty in Pink’ live: watch concert videos from Psychedelic Furs, Bunnymen, New Order, The Smiths, OMD & more

-Pretty In Pink, the soundtrack, is pretty stellar, featuring OMD's "If You Leave," which was written specifically for the film and hit #4 on the Billboard Hot 100, plus The Smiths' "Please Please Please Let Me Get What I Want," Echo & The Bunnymen's "Bring on the Dancing Horses," New Order's "Shell-Shock," Suzanne Vega's "Left of Center," plus tracks from INXS, former Time guitarist Jesse Johnson, and more.
+Pretty In Pink, the soundtrack, was released on February 28, 1986 and is pretty stellar, featuring OMD's "If You Leave," which was written specifically for the film and hit #4 on the Billboard Hot 100, as well as The Smiths' "Please Please Please Let Me Get What I Want," Echo & The Bunnymen's "Bring on the Dancing Horses," New Order's "Shell-Shock," Suzanne Vega's "Left of Center," plus tracks from INXS, former Time guitarist Jesse Johnson, and more.

-While we wait for concerts and touring to return to normal, we've pulled together full concerts from most of the artists on the Pretty in Pink soundtrack, all shows from the '80s, and featuring the song they had in the soundtrack whenever possible.
-Please enjoy the hair, the shoulderpads, the saxophones and drum machines, and MOlly Ringwald-style dancing, below.
+We've pulled together full concerts from most of the artists on the Pretty in Pink soundtrack, all shows from the '80s, and featuring the song they had in the soundtrack whenever possible.
+Please enjoy the hair, the shoulderpads, the saxophones and drum machines, and Molly Ringwald-style dancing, below.

 OMD @ Rotterdam Ahoy 10/26/1985

 While you can point to Belinda Carlisle and Molly Ringwald for making the "'80s Dance" a thing, some credit has to be given to OMD frontan Andy McCluskey who could rock that swaying move while also playing the bass.
 It's a big part of the synthpop icons' charm to this day.
 OMD always had a leg up on the competition by mixing all the keyboards with real drums and bass, not to mention an abundance of bangers like "Enola Gay," "Messages," Secret," "So In Love," "Locomotion" and more.
 All those are played at this Greenpeace benefit in Holland.